Long-Term Disability Insurance Lawyers Serving South Carolina Residents

 Preexisting medical condition – Injuries and illnesses from prior events are typically excluded from coverage.
 For instance, if you suffered a back injury from a car accident five years ago but recently hurt your back from a fall, that could make you ineligible for benefits.

 Disability definition – All insurance policies include a definition of disability and list qualifying conditions.
 If your disability doesn’t match the definition, the insurance company will likely deny the claim.

 Legal Options for Denied LTD Claims

 Just because the insurance company denied your claim doesn’t mean you can’t collect benefits.
-You have the option to appeal their decision.
+You have the option to appeal their decision in South Carolina.
 Under ERISA law, you must file an administrative appeal within 180 days from the date on the denial letter.

 If they continue to deny your application for benefits, the next option would be to file a lawsuit.
 The standard statute of limitations is three years.
 It’s a strict deadline that requires you to file suit within three years from the disability date.
 If the statute passes, you’ll lose your right to LTD benefits.
 Some policies have different requirements, so be sure to check yours for the statute of limitations.